 There are two critical variables that explain the success of a university in student markets - one is reputation, the second is having a suite of courses that is appealing to a potential applicant.

-The Knowledge Partnership is the only agency to specialise in the field of course analysis and development and we have designed processes and built unique data sets to support this service.
+The Knowledge Partnership is the only agency to specialise in the field of course analysis and development.
+Our unique blend of secondary data sets, primary insights, consultancy knowledge and experienced staff set us apart.

 For enquiries, to discuss a brief, or to book a FREE half day portfolio workshop with the senior leadership team at your institution, call David Roberts in the Leeds office on +44 (0)113 243 0597 or email firstname.lastname@example.org.